Rationale – the “WHY?”

 - Provide a catalyst for and enhancement of any on going drug and alcohol awareness efforts within school communities.

 - Provide supplementary or replacement options for School Drug Education Strategies, including:

 - Deliver ‘No Brainer’ and ‘Zero Hero’ Drug and Alcohol Education Workshops to Secondary Schools and Primary Schools.
 Deliver ‘Taking Charge’ B.O.W.I.
 Motivational Workshops to Sporting Groups, Coaches Service Clubs and other groups

 - Deliver training for community groups wanting to be part of 'Fence Building' preventative measures.

 - Drug Education and Harm Prevention strategies.

-- Deliver ‘BOUNCE’ Resiliency Information nights for Parents and Teachers.
+- Deliver ‘BOUNCING BACK’ Resiliency Information nights for Parents and Teachers.

 - Liaison with and referrals to Quality Cognitive Based Therapies.

 - Drug & Alcohol policy advice and recommendations.

 Our projects include...